 A website made by Bow Hunters For Bow Hunters.

-Every year I look at my notes from years past and try to make sense of what we call “The best seven days of the year”.
+Every year I look at my notes from years past and try to make sense of what we call “The best days of the year”.
 These days that I am speaking of are “The Rut”.
 I will always tell you that your best indicator of how your rut will be comes from data that you keep yourself.
 There is no scientist that can tell you about Whitetail deer on your property better than yourself.
-Our rut report is calculated over 11 years of journals and 11 years of photos kept.
+Our rut report is calculated over 12 years of journals and 12 years of photos kept.
+We have changed our rut report up a bit to give you some of the best days to hunt instead of weeks so you can plan a day here or there.

-(tactics: mock scrape, afternoon sits will be better, doe call)
+(tactics: mock scrape, afternoon sits will be better, Grunting, light rattling)